-Below you’ll find a list of Greek animals alongside fantastic pictures.
-We currently track 138 animals in Greece and add more daily!
+Below you’ll find a list of types of animals in Greece alongside fantastic pictures.
+We currently track 210 animals in Greece and add more daily!

 Although most of us think of coastlines when we think of Greece, the country has a mixed topography.
 It has snowy mountains, subtropical forests, rocky and sandy coasts, wetlands, and grasslands.
 Besides its mainland, Greece comprises more than 3,000 islands.

-This means you’ll find a huge number of unique animal and plant species.
+This means you’ll find a huge many unique animal and plant species.
 According to one report by the World Wildlife Fund, Greece has more biodiversity than any country in Europe.